shantaram3013/mkproj/README.md

 # mkproj

 A python script to quickly generate a project directory with boilerplate for a variety of technologies.
+Also initialises an empty git repo.

 ### Currently supported targets:
 * `c` - A C project.
 Creates a `Makefile` and `main.c` file.